razeghi71/JalaliCalendar/README.md

 # Getting Started

+First of all I should note that java gregorian calenders month is 0 base ( YES! that's a bad design).

 To Create a Jalali Date with specified year, month, day use the constructor :
 ```java
 JalaliCalendar jalaliCalendar = new JalaliCalendar(1395, 1, 28);